Move Your Domain Day: 2013 event

-In 2012, Namecheap relaunched the initiative and set the date for the second Move Your Domain Day as 22 January 2013.
-On that day, Namecheap has announced that domain transfers will be greatly discounted, and between $0.50 and $1.50 per domain transferred will be donated to the Electronic Frontier Foundation (depending on the total number of transfers).
-In response to this announcement, Shari Steele, the executive director of the Electronic Frontier Foundation, stated that "EFF is pleased to join Namecheap in celebrating digital rights within the greater the Internet community.
-The funds donated from the moveyourdomainday effort will ensure EFF can continue to fight for free expression for Internet users worldwide."
+In late 2012, Namecheap relaunched the initiative and set the date for the second Move Your Domain Day as 22 January 2013.
+On that day, Namecheap announced that domain transfers would be greatly discounted, and between $0.50 and $1.50 per domain transferred would be donated to the EFF (depending on the total number of transfers).
+In response to this announcement, Shari Steele, the executive director of the EFF, stated that the "EFF is pleased to join Namecheap in celebrating digital rights within the greater the Internet community.
+The funds donated from the Move Your Domain Day effort will ensure EFF can continue to fight for free expression for Internet users worldwide."

 2014 event

-On 5 February 2014, each .com, .net, .org, .info and .biz domains is $3.98, up to 50 domain transfer per account, only domain that's not have been transferred out from Namecheap can qualify.
-Donation were also given to EFF.
+On 5 February 2014, registration of .com, .net, .org, .info and .biz domains had reduced prices of $3.98 for up to 50 domain transfers per account.
+Only domains that were not transferred from out of Namecheap were able to qualify.
+Donations were also given to the EFF.

+2015 event

+Namecheap raised over $50,000 from the 2015 Move Your Domain Day event.

+2016 event

+Namecheap held the fifth annual event on February 2, 2016.

+2017

+No Move Your Domain Day event was held in 2017.

+2018 event

+In 2018, the final event was hosted by Namecheap after none in 2017.
+For each domain transfer, $1.50 was donated to the EFF.
+A total of nearly $31,000 was raised that day, bringing the total donated since 2011 to more than $392,000.